MicrosoftDocs/entra-docs/docs/global-secure-access/scripts/powershell-compliant-network-breakglass.md

 Below you will find two sample scripts that can help you quickly switch your Conditional Access policies using the [Compliant Network](../how-to-compliant-network.md) condition into Report-Only mode.

-## Step 1: List the Conditional Access policies using the Compliant Network condition in a breakglass scenario
+## Step 1: List the Compliant Network Conditional Acceess policies

 The PowerShell script is the prerequisite for running the breakglass script in the event of an outage.
 It lists Conditional Access policies using the Compliant Network condition and stores the list on the local device.